piyushsachdeva/coder-demo/README.md

-outside `demo-app`... the sandbox model in one sentence: the workspace is an unprivileged Linux user inside a container, with a Kubernetes service account scoped by RBAC to a single namespace — it can do everything needed for the demo, and nothing outside it."* This line, spoken by the agent, is the strongest closing beat in the whole video.
+outside `demo-app`... the sandbox model in one sentence: the workspace is an unprivileged Linux user inside a container, with a Kubernetes service account scoped by RBAC to a single namespace — it can do everything needed for the demo, and nothing outside it."*

 ---